karunais13/laravel-js-localization/readme.md

 window.lang.get("Hello");
 //> "Hello";
 // If locale set to `es`
-//> "Hola" (based on localizatin from lang folder in resources)
+//> "Hola" (based on localization from lang folder in resources)
 ```